 AP/IB credit policy

 For students entering the college directly from high school with AP (Advanced Placement) or IB (International Baccalaureate) coursework, you may earn college-level credits at Alverno.
-Review the AP/IB chart in the link below for more detailed information.
+Review the AP/IB chart for more detailed information.

 Credit for Prior Learning policy

 Previous courses and work sometimes qualify you to take an assessment in an effort to receive credit for a course or a series of courses.
 If you are notified of this eligibility, you may contact the Assessment Center to complete the assessment.